Sn0rt/secret2es/readme.md

 1. the `label` and `annotation` of the secret has not been created if it has been set with `ExternalSecret` CRD.

+## highlights

+1. this tools an offline tools. pls check the generated secret by yourself again.

 ## License

 BSD-3